gl-yziquel/maintenance/README.md

 taskwarrior  executable executed  in the  tasksh shell  through the  `TASKBIN` environment variable.
 We should consider using [fpm][fpm] to give a shot at packaging it.

+* The [hatch][hatch] repository.
+Adding some documentation with respect to testing builder plugins.

 * The  [python-parse-2D][parse2D] repository.
 The  packaging was not conventional  It now. builds with `python -m build --wheel` from the root folder                               .